inhabitedtype/ocaml-webmachine/CONTRIBUTING.md

-The best way to get a pull request accepted is for it to directly serve the goals of the project, while being simple and straightforward for project maintainers to evalute its functionality and maintainability.
+The best way to get a pull request accepted is for it to directly serve the goals of the project, while being simple and straightforward for project maintainers to evalute it in terms of functionality and maintainability.
 In service to the these criteria, pull request and commit messages should clearly describe what they include and why.
 Generally speaking, follow the guidelines of [this blog post][commit-msg] when composing commit messages.
 Pull requests should pass existing tests and include additional tests when appropriate.
 The code should be clear rather than clever (two-liners over one-liners), and documented when the code can't speak for itself.

 [process]: https://twitter.com/davecheney/status/676645735647940608